sph-mn/sph-sp/readme.md

 # sph-sp
-scheme sound synthesis and processing toolset. c code, shared library, guile extension and scheme modules.
+scheme sound synthesis and processing toolset. c code, shared library, guile extension and scheme modules. see also [sph.mn](http://sph.mn/c/view/nm)

-see also [sph.mn](http://sph.mn/c/view/nm)
+status: this project is maintained as of 2018-03. you can contact me for any issues with using the code.

 # features
 ## scheme